 When faced with potential exposure to the flu, it’s a good idea to begin strengthening your immune system so that it’s healthy and robust during the winter months.
 This will reduce the virus’s ability to take root in your body.
 Eating nutrient dense foods, getting meaningful rest, and keeping your hands clean this time of year will help immensely as well.

-As mentioned above, the main symptoms of the flu include:
+As mentioned above, the main symptoms and signs of the flu include:

 • Aches and pains in the muscles and joints